coitloz88/Android-Stress-Intervention/Garmin-Watch-Intervention-App/BackgroundTest/README.md

 On Garmin watches, data is transmitted in the form of `Toybox.Lang.Dictionary`, but on mobile companion app, it is received as a string in its entirety.
 That's why we need to parse the received data.

 `parseSensorData()` parses received data.
 Currently, it is parsed assuming that only heartbeatintervals are transmitted, so in order to parse more data, it is necessary to modify the code in the function.

+## Save data

+Save data received from Garmin Smart Watch in Room DB(local database for Android).
+You can download data in form of `.csv` file.

 ## Check whether feedback is needed or not